cbshing/newhabitats/README.md

 #################################
 #         Known Bugs            #
 #################################
 # When removing a Habitat District, Icon for District remains even though it cannot be built.
-If a district is created on habitat, it will disappear.
+If a new district is created on the habitat, it will disappear.
 Anyone know how to fix this?